 We like the new ProForm Carbon T7 here at Run Reviews, as it is an affordable treadmill with a ton of great features that you typically don’t get.

 It has a nice touch screen display, increased incline and speed capability, heart rate monitoring, iFit training and workouts, a well-cushioned deck and good max weight capacity.

-Note that despite all of the great features, the Carbon T7, 600i and 800i are still considered entry level treadmills.
+Note that despite all of the great features, the Carbon T7, T10 and City L6 are still considered entry level treadmills.

 These treadmills are built stronger and can stand up to more serious training.

 However, if you’re not a very serious runner and you’re just looking for something to work out on and get into shape, the Performance Series will be perfect for you.